 Adds the user's last name to the Aporeto token.
 Adds the user's email address to the Aporeto token.

 groupsclaim to the Aporeto token.
 The type of value returned by the identity provider varies.
 Configure your identity provider to return an array or a string, as Aporeto ignores booleans.

 Expand Namespace Settings, click Authorizations, and click the Create button.

 Type a name for the policy.

-If you want the user to have access to namespaces beneath the current, select Propagate to child namespaces.
+If you want the user to have access to all of the children of the current namespace, select Propagate to child namespaces.

 If you do not want this policy to be visible in the child namespaces, select Hide propagation to child namespaces.

-If you do not want to accept logins from anywhere, just from one or more subnets, specify the subnet or subnets in the List of authorized subnets field.
+If you want to require the user to attempt their login from a certain subnet or subnets, specify the subnet or subnets in the List of authorized subnets field.